myDevicesIoT/Cayenne-Agent/README.rst

 1. Create an account at https://cayenne.mydevices.com, if you do not already have one.
 2. Select **Add New...->Device/Widget->Single Board Computer->Raspberry Pi**.
 3. Under **Option 2** you will see some Linux commands.
-You don not need to run these commands.
+You do not need to run these commands.
 Instead you can get the invite code from the script name: rpi_[invitecode].sh.
 4. Enter that invite code at the agent prompt and press Enter.
-5. The agent will run and connect to Cayenne and you device will show up in the device list.
+5. The agent will run and connect to Cayenne and your device will show up in the device list.

 Potential conflicts with the Cayenne service
 --------------------------------------------